nominetresearch/microbit-networking-book-python/retransmissions/retransmissions.md

 	Based on your experiments, discuss with your teammate how the increase in retransmissions helps.
 In your discussion, answer the following questions:

-	- How does the infromation loss improve as you increase the number of retransmissions?
+	- How does the information loss improve as you increase the number of retransmissions?
 	- Does the method guarantee all messages are received at least once?
 	- How would you improve your method?